Miles Morales: Publication history

 The concept of an African American Spider-Man was first discussed a few months before the November 2008 election of Barack Obama as President of the United States.
 Marvel Comics' then-editor-in-chief Axel Alonso describes the catalyst, "When we were planning 'Ultimatum,' we realized that we were standing at the brink of America electing its first African-American President and we acknowledged that maybe it was time to take a good look at one of our icons."
 This new Spider-Man would replace Parker as Spider-Man only in Ultimate Marvel, an imprint whose storyline is set in a universe separate from the mainstream Marvel universe, in which Marvel's characters were reimagined for a 21st-century audience.
 The replacement of Ultimate Peter Parker was considered as a possible part of the 2008–09 "Ultimatum" story arc that restructured much of the Ultimate Marvel universe, but those early thoughts were abandoned because the story for that character had not yet been developed.
 When Marvel's editorial staff decided that the Ultimate universe's Peter Parker would be killed in the 2011 storyline "Death of Spider-Man", the character Miles Morales was created.
 Although Morales is the first black Spider-Man, he marks the second time a Latino character has taken the Spider-Man identity.
 Miguel O'Hara, who is of Mexican and Irish descent, was the title character in the 1990s series Spider-Man 2099.

-Miles Morales was created by writer Brian Michael Bendis and artist Sara Pichelli.
+Miles Morales was created by writer Brian Michael Bendis and Italian artist Sara Pichelli.
 Bendis's thoughts about the character, and the way he looked in his first appearance, were heavily influenced by African-American actor Donald Glover's appearance in Spider-Man pajamas in "Anthropology 101", the second-season premiere of the television comedy series Community.
-This was a reference to an unsuccessful online campaign that attempted to secure Glover an audition for the lead role in the 2012 film The Amazing Spider-Man.
 Bendis said of Glover, "He looked fantastic!
 I saw him in the costume and thought, 'I would like to read that book.'
 So I was glad I was writing that book."

 In creating the visual look for Miles, Pichelli followed her usual practice of approaching the design by giving thought to the character's personality, including the background that influenced it, and the distinctive traits that he would exhibit, such as the clothing he wears, his body language and expressions.
 Pichelli also designed Spider-Man's new costume, a mostly black outfit with red webbing and a red spider logo.
 Pichelli had worked on four issues of Ultimate Spider-Man before she was approached to work on the new title with Miles Morales.
 Pichelli, who works with a Cintiq 12wx graphic tablet, added more screentones to her illustrations to give what she called "a more 'pop' feeling to the book", which she felt would be fitting to the series.